Uranyl Magnesium Sodium Acetate SDS

 Packing Group:

-Classification of substances with multiple hazards must be determined in accordance with the criteria presented in the above-mentioned regulations.
-Due to the various quantities/combinations of materials being shipped at one time, the information above must be determined based on the characteristics of the specific shipment.
+The classification of substances with multiple hazards must be determined following the criteria presented in the regulations mentioned above.
+Due to the various quantities and combinations of materials being shipped at one time, the information above must be determined based on the characteristics of the specific shipment.

 8. OTHER INFORMATION

-IBI Labs expects that recipients of their material are in compliance with 29 CFR 1910.1200(h) which requires employers to provide employees with effective information and training on hazardous chemicals in their work area.
+IBI Labs requires that those who receive their materials comply with 29 CFR 1910.1200(h), which mandates that employers provide employees with effective information and training about hazardous chemicals in their workplace.

-This information is furnished without warranty, and any use of the product not in conformance with this Safety Data Sheet, or in combination with any other product or process, is the responsibility of the user.
+IBI Labs makes no warranties, expressed or implied, including warranties of merchantability and fitness for a particular purpose.
+This information is provided without warranty, and any use of the product that does not conform to this Safety Data Sheet, or that is used in combination with any other product or process, is the user’s responsibility.

 •